ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 However, compared to CMW collections, EAT submods are limited in two ways:

 1. Only EAT-formatted payloads are supported,
-2. Their top-down structure does not align with the bottom-up approach layered attesters use to build the chain of trust, making them unsuitable for modelling layered attestation.
+2. Their top-down structure does not align well with the bottom-up approach layered attesters use to build the chain of trust, making them not ideal for modelling layered attestation.

 ### CMW Collections' role in composite Attester topology